axoflow/axosyslog-core-docs/content/install/helm/_index.md

         > Tip: You can retrieve the non-default values of a deployment by running `helm get values <name-of-your-axosyslog-deployment>`

-1. For the collector, configure the destination where the logs are forwarded.
+1. For the collector use case, configure the destination where the logs are forwarded.
 For example, the following values file sends the logs in JSON format to the `localhost:514` address via TCP:

     ```yaml
     collector: